-Someone I Love is Missing File a Missing Person Report Locally If someone you know goes missing, contact your local police department, sheriff's office or 911.
-Your local law enforcement agency will take the missing person information and details, file the missing person report, upload the information into the Florida Crime Information Center (FCIC)/National Crime Information Center (NCIC), act as the primary investigative agency and contact for the missing person's loved ones.
+Someone I Love is Missing File a Missing Person Report Locally If someone you know goes missing, it is important to first contact your local police department, sheriff's office or 911.
+Your local law enforcement agency will take the missing person information and details, file the missing person report, upload the information into the Florida Crime Information Center (FCIC)/National Crime Information Center (NCIC), and act as the primary investigative agency and contact for the missing person's loved ones.
 Florida does NOT have a requirement to wait a certain period of time (such as 24 or 48 hours as seen on TV) before filing a missing person report.
 If you are directed to wait a period of time before law enforcement accepts the report, ask to talk to a supervisor for additional information.
-Once a case has been reported, the local agency of jurisdiction will collect DNA, fingerprints or dental records if needed, and may initiate the deployment of additional search resources including bloodhounds, specialized equipment searches, aerial searches, or potential crime scene evidence collection.
-They may offer family resources like victim advocates, referrals to specialized services like therapy, tracking equipment for those with autism or dementia who are prone to wandering, or referrals to other agencies that have specific services related to your family and missing loved one.
-The local law enforcement agency of jurisdiction is required to accept and file missing person reports and within two hours, transmit the information to FCIC/NCIC.
+The local law enforcement agency with jurisdiction of a missing person case will collect DNA, fingerprints or dental if needed, and may initiate the deployment of additional search resources to include bloodhounds, specialized equipment searches, aerial searches, or potential crime scene evidence collection.
+They may also offer family resources such as victim advocates, referrals to specialized services like therapy, tracking equipment for those with autism or dementia who are prone to wandering, or referrals to other agencies that have specific services related to your family and missing loved one.
+The local law enforcement of jurisdiction is required to accept and file missing person reports and within two hours transmit the information to FCIC/NCIC.
 Once in FCIC/NCIC, any law enforcement agency that searches the missing person's information will see they have been reported missing.
-An active missing person report does not trigger the automatic issuance of an alert.
-FDLE issues all statewide Florida missing person alerts and has specific alert criteria.
-Our next newsletter will feature the Missing Endangered Person Information Clearinghouse (MEPIC) .
-When requested, MEPIC assists local law enforcement agencies by issuing alerts and providing analytical support in missing person cases.
+An active missing person report that has been filed and investigated by the local law enforcement agency does not mean the automatic issuance of an alert.
+FDLE issues all statewide Florida missing person alerts and has additional alert criteria for specific alert categories.
+Our next newsletter will feature MEPIC.
+MEPIC acts as an assisting investigative resource for missing person cases to support local law enforcement efforts through issuing missing person alerts and continuing analytical work.